markfeit/ampero/patches/README.md

 This is a set of patches for the Ampero and Ampero One.

-Each `.prst` file is accompanied by a `.md` file that describes it.
+Each `.prst` file is accompanied by a `.md` file that can be clicked on to read the description.

 ## License